jeftegoes/AwsOverview/Management & Governance/AWS Trusted Advisor.md

 # 1. Introduction

+- Scans your AWS infrastructure, compares with AWS best practices.
 - No need to install anything - high level AWS account assessment.
 - **Analyze your AWS accounts and provides recommendations:**
   - Cost optimization.